Welcome to Android 4.0!

-Wi-Fi Direct opens new opportunities for developers to add innovative features to their applications.
-Applications can use Wi-Fi Direct to share files, photos, or other media between devices or between a desktop computer and an Android-powered device.
-Applications could also use Wi-Fi Direct to stream media content from a peer device such as a digital television or audio player, connect a group of users for gaming, print files, and more.
+Wi-Fi peer-to-peer (P2P) opens new opportunities for developers to add innovative features to their applications.
+Applications can use Wi-Fi P2P to share files, photos, or other media between devices or between a desktop computer and an Android-powered device.
+Applications could also use Wi-Fi P2P to stream media content from a peer device such as a digital television or audio player, connect a group of users for gaming, print files, and more.

 Bluetooth Health Device Profile (HDP)